datto/log4shell-tool/README.md

 * [Yara](https://github.com/VirusTotal/yara) 4.1.3-1755 (32- & 64-bit) & COPYING document
 * Florian Roth's YARA definitions for Log4Shell as of 13th December 2021

+## Changelog
+* Build 8b > Build 9c
+    * Readability improvements for users running script from a single PowerShell console window
+    * Log.txt and L4JDetectiond.txt will be written to local directories if C:\ProgramData\CentraStage does not exist
+    * Example variables commented out at beginning of script for easy onboarding
+    * Script now checks for administrative status
+    * Script does not refer to UDFs for Non-RMM partners anymore

 ## Credits
 This script was written by seagull for Datto RMM and the wider MSP Community.
 It may be freely copied, edited and redistributed provided credits to Datto, seagull & a link to this GitHub repo remain in the comments.